Places to Visit and things to do

 Domfront

-A medieval town and castle on a hill with its unusual church and steeple.
-With numerous restaurants and walks along the river.
-Annual weekend Medieval festival in August.
+A medieval town in southern Normandy close to La Martinière with a castle and its unusual church and steeple.
+With a number of restaurants and bars.
+Walks through the woods and along the river.
+Weekend Medieval festival in August.

 mortain